Testicular cancer tests

 Learn more about:

 Raised levels of tumour markers are more common in mixed tumours and non-seminoma cancers.
-However, it is possible to have raised tumour marker levels due to other factors, such as liver disease or blood disease.
+However, it is possible to have raised tumour marker levels due to other causes, such as liver disease or blood disease.
 Some people with testicular cancer don’t have raised tumour marker levels in their blood.

 - alpha-fetoprotein (AFP) – raised in some non-seminoma cancers